Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing-writeup.md

 -

 ![Fz3r0-PROOFX3](/Networking/Attacking-Cisco/ARP_Poisoning+MAC_Spoofing+Packet_Tampering.gif)

-- And here's how we performed an:

 -  **MITM attack using ARP Poisoning & Spoofing the MAC Addresses of the Hosts within the "Subnet-A", then we tampered a TCP packet to send a Payload with a Reverse Shell, gaining Root Privileges in Bob Server, pivoting from Eve Workstation (Subnet-A) which was already compromised from our Attacker Machine (Subnet-B)**

 ---